ironsource-mobile/kafka-snow-white/README.md

 > Mirror, mirror on the wall, who is the fairest of them all?

 A Kafka mirroring service based on Akka Streams Kafka.
-The service can be used to move messages between topics on different Kafka servers.
+The service can be used to move messages between topics on different Kafka clusters.

 ## Getting Kafka Snow White